hyperledger/indy-hipe/text/acks/README.md

 https://github.com/hyperledger/indy-hipe/pull/71).
 In its simplest form, it looks like this: `"~please_ack": {}`.

-This says, "Please send me an ack as soon as you process this message."
+This says, "Please send me an ack as soon as you receive this message."

 #### Adopting acks